Translating and Interpreting Chinese Philosophy

 - Keightley, David, 1978, Sources of Shang History, Berkeley, CA: University of California Press.

-- –––, 2014, “Marks and Labels: Neolithic and Shang Writing in Early China”, in These Bones Shall Rise again, Henry Rosemont, Jr. (ed.), Albany, NY: SUNY Press.
+- –––, 2014, “Marks and Labels: Neolithic and Shang Writing in Early China”, in These Bones Shall Rise again, Henry Rosemont, Jr. (ed.), Albany, NY: State University of New York Press.

 - Kim, Tae Hyun and Mark Csikszentmilhalyi, 2014, “History and Formation of the Analects”, in Olberding 2014, 21–36.